Sudafed: Australia

+Canada

+In Canada, Sudafed is available "behind-the-counter" in two formulations—60 mg pseudoephedrine hydrochloride with 500 mg acetaminophen, or 30 mg pseudoephedrine hydrochloride with 200 mg Ibuprofen per caplet.

+New Zealand

+In New Zealand, Sudafed is sold as a controlled drug for addressing sinus congestion.
+In 2004, the New Zealand Parliament amended the Misuse of Drugs Act 1975 to reclassify cold and flu medicines containing pseudoephedrine as a controlled drug due to concerns that it was being used as a precursor drug in the production of methamphetamine.
+In 2011, New Zealand reclassified pseudoephedrine as a controlled prescribed drug under the Medicines Act 1981.
+In April 2024, the New Zealand Parliament passed the Misuse of Drugs (Pseudoephedrine) Amendment Act 2024, which allows 11 flu and cold medicines containing pseudoephedrine to be sold by registered pharmacists without prescriptions.

+United Kingdom

 In the United Kingdom, "Sudafed Decongestant" containing 60 mg of pseudoephedrine hydrochloride per tablet is available in packs of 12 tablets from pharmacies and is classified as a Pharmacy Only Medication ("[P]"), so any sale follows a series of questions from the pharmacist to determine if it is safe.
 Historically, packs of 24 tablets were also available, but the maximum pack size for OTC sales was reduced to 12 tablets as a measure to counteract misuse.
 The version that contains phenylephrine is not restricted and may be purchased off the shelf from supermarkets and other stores.
 As of 2015, "Sudafed Sinus - Pressure & Pain tablets" only contain 30 mg.